-Verified Account Codes entered by phone users must match a 4-digit code that has been preprogrammed into an Account Code Table.
-(It is possible to enter up to 10 digits for a Verified Account Code; however, only the first 4 digits will be used to verify the code.)
+Verified Account Codes entered by phone users must match a 4-digit or 10-digit code that has been preprogrammed into an Account Code Table.
+Depending on the setting, the user can enter anything from 1-4 digits or 1-10 digits.
 These codes can also be either forced or voluntary.
 You can program these codes with their own Toll Restriction Service (TRS) - Call Barring Class assignment so that, when entered, they will override the extension's TRS (Call Barring) Class.
-Thus, Verified Account Code users can "float" from phone to phone, placing calls that would normally be restricted on that phone.
+Thus, Verified Account

+Code users can "float" from phone to phone, placing calls that would normally be restricted on that phone.